 #14.
 A survey by Mars Petcare reveals that 30% of pet owners follow and engage with social media celebrity animals.
-This is one of the powerful influencer marketing statistics that indicates celebrity pets can be used effectively by petcare brands.
+This is one of the powerful influencer marketing statistics that indicate celebrity pets can be used effectively by petcare brands.

 #15.
-The study shows that 65% of owners post about their pets on social media twice a week on an average.
+The study shows that 65% of owners post about their pets on social media twice a week on average.

 Image via Mars